liminma/pdf-processing/README.md

 #### Convert PDF to Images
 - **POST /pdf/images**
-  - Upload a PDF file and get a list of image URLs for each page.
+  - Upload a PDF file and get a list of image URLs for pages.

 #### Extract Figures and Captions
 - **POST /pdf/figures**
-  - Upload a PDF file with additional bounding box parameters to extract and redact content.
+  - Upload a PDF file with additional bounding boxes to extract and redact content.

 #### List Temporary Files
 - **GET /pdf/tempfiles**